jorgenponder/whos-talking/README.md

 ## How it works, high level

-It splits a wav file ito small parts according to a spec file you've made.
+It splits a wav file into small parts according to a spec file you've made.
 It then compares each part to a known speaker in a wav file, and indicates if that speaker is the one speaking.
 It uses SpeechBrain for that last part, see further down.
 It uses a speaker sample, i.e. you must have a short wav file with only the speaker you're looking for.

 See this tweet for an example: <https://twitter.com/jorgenponder/status/1641948460420145152>